-Jason Vuic is a writer and historian from Fort Worth, Texas, who specializes in creative nonfiction.
+Originally from Punta Gorda, FL, Jason Vuic is an award-winning author and historian based in Fort Worth, Texas, who specializes in creative nonfiction.

-His first book, The Yugo: the Rise and Fall of the Worst Car in History, was reviewed in over one hundred print and web-based publications, including The Economist, the Wall Street Journal, the Washington Post, Car and Driver, Mother Jones, Wired, Slate, and Time.
+His first book, The Yugo: the Rise and Fall of the Worst Car in History, received rave reviews in over 100 print and web-based publications, including The Economist, The Wall Street Journal, The Washington Post, Car and Driver, Mother Jones, Wired, Slate, the Pittsburgh Post-Gazette, and Time.
 It was also one of five books mentioned in Vanity Fair’s March 2010 column “Hot Type” and was the “pick of the day” on the exclusive media website veryshortlist.com.

 In 2016, Jason's The Yucks!
-Two Years in Tampa with the Losingest Team in NFL History, received glowing reviews from several dozen media outlets and publications, ranging from SB Nation and Fox Sports Radio to New York Sports Day, Christian Science Monitor, Sports Illustrated, and the Tampa Bay Times.
-In November 2016, Jason discussed The Yucks! in a lengthy segment of WBUR's nationally-syndicated radio program Only a Game.
+Two Years in Tampa with the Losingest Team in NFL History, garnered wide acclaim from several dozen media outlets and publications, ranging from SB Nation and Fox Sports Radio to New York Sports Day, The Christian Science Monitor, Sports Illustrated, and the Tampa Bay Times.

-He has also appeared on NPR’s "Weekend Edition," APM’s "Marketplace," "Fox and Friends in the Morning," CBC’s "The Current," and C-SPAN’S "Book TV."
+A skilled lecturer and speaker, Jason has appeared on NPR’s "Weekend Edition," APM’s "Marketplace," "Fox and Friends," CBC’s "The Current," and C-SPAN’S "Book TV."

 He does not own a Yugo...